ShamylZakariya/MrDoodle/android/MrDoodle/NOTES.md

+#BUGS

+Test inability to connect more thoroughly.
+Try assigning an invalid IP address.

 #CURRENTLY

+- Landscape layout for sync settings, about screen
 - switch placeholder graphics from PNGs to vector
 - update GSM deps

 - Add a killswitch file on another server, say, shamylzakariya.github.io. it would be a JSON file with contents like: {
 	"discontinued": null || "MrDoodle sync services have been discontinued, sorry" }

-#NEXT
-Landscape layout for sync settings, about screen

-#BUGS

 #TODO